dwyl/summer/structure-of-work.md

 - [ ] Actual time taken for the task was recorded
 - [ ] All tests pass
 - [ ] 100% test coverage
-- [ ] Code was paired on or peer reviewed (note in PR comments should be added to this effect)
 - [ ] Code updates come with a corresponding update to the documentation
 - [ ] Front end features should be user-tested and notes should exist on this testing
+- [ ] Code should always be peer reviewed (if a bug is introduced, it will first be raised to the person who carried out the peer review/QA)

 _Require actions:_
 - [ ] Code follows the dwyl styleguide [must be officially created https://github.com/dwyl/summer-2015/issues/22]